ibm-cloud-docs/cloud-object-storage/basics/aspera.md

 - Transfers take place in the background instead of in the active browser window.
 - Transfers can be viewed, paused/resumed, or cancelled independently.

-Aspera high-speed is avilable
+Aspera high-speed is available only in areas listed [Integrated services](/docs/services/cloud-object-storage/basics/services.md).
+{:tip}

-## Installing the Aspera High-speed plug-in
+## Installing the Aspera high-speed plug-in

-When you create a bucket in a supported region, you have the option to select Aspera high-speed transfer to upload files or folders.
+When you create a bucket in a [supported region](/docs/services/cloud-object-storage/basics/services.md), you have the option to select Aspera high-speed transfer to upload files or folders.
 Once you attempt to upload an object, you are prompted to install the Aspera Connect client.

 ### Install Aspera Connect
 1. Select Install Aspera Connect client.